joelparkerhenderson/wordbooks/pages/leadership-values/index.md

 * Vision: This value involves having a clear idea of where to go.
 Leaders are able to communicate this vision to others, to inspire and motivate people to work towards the vision.

-* Courage: This value involves taking risks, being resilient in the face of challenges.
-Leaders are able to stand up for what is right, make tough decisions, and take bold actions to achieve goals.

 * Integrity: This value involves being honest, ethical, and consistent in behavior and decision-making.
 Leaders are transparent and accountable for their actions, and inspire trust and confidence.

 * Empathy: This value inolves understanding and connecting with the needs and perspectives of others.
 Leaders are able to build strong relationships with their team members and stakeholders, and create a positive and inclusive culture.